Sumonta056/Vue-Nuxt-JS-Learning/Shopping-Cart/README.md

 11. emit(): emit is used to send custom events from a child component to its parent component, allowing communication between components.
 12. defineProps(): defineProps is a function used in the script setup syntax to define the props that a component can accept from its parent component.
 13. reactive(): reactive is a function that creates a reactive object, allowing for deep reactivity in Vue 3 applications.
+14. v-model: reactive two-way data binding between form input elements and component data properties.
+15. onMounted(): A lifecycle hook that is called after the component has been mounted to the DOM.
+It is often used for performing actions that require the component to be present in the DOM, such as fetching data or manipulating the DOM elements.